docjyJ/nextcloud-podman-dev/docs/index.md

-This documentation covers a Nextcloud development environment using docker compose providing a large variety of services for Nextcloud server and app development and testing.
+This documentation covers a Nextcloud development environment using podman compose providing a large variety of services for Nextcloud server and app development and testing.

 ⚠ **DO NOT USE THIS IN PRODUCTION**